Diocese of Aberdeen: Hospitals

-The Fourth Lateran Council of 1215 prohibited clerics and infirmarers from practising surgery if it included blood-letting but herbal therapies would have likely been available for the use of inmates.
-There is very little evidence that doctors attended to the needs of the inmates and the emphasis was more on the welfare of the soul than the body.
-Most hospitals in Scotland were small in terms of inmates and only in a minority of cases did they house more than 20 residents.
+The Fourth Lateran Council of 1215 prohibited clerics and infirmarers from practising surgery if it included blood-letting, but herbal therapies would have likely been available for the use of inmates.
+There is very little evidence that doctors attended to the needs of inmates; the emphasis was more on the welfare of the soul than the body.
+Most hospitals in Scotland were small in terms of inmates, and only in a minority of cases did they house more than 20 residents.
 The last hospital to be built in the diocese of Aberdeen was the almshouse dedicated to St Mary, and founded by Bishop Gavin Dunbar in 1532 and had room for only 12 old men.